Khalid-Shifullah/Khalid-Shifullah/README.md

     ## Let's Work on Your Project Together!

-    If you have any questions about me contact me through email.
+    If you have any questions about me, contact through email.
   </td>
   </tr>
 </table>